eaglewarrior/Machine-learning/README.md

 4) In Random Forest regression we have used a dataset containing details of  salary ,age and product buyed using this model we can predict the whether the customer of certain age and salary will buy the product or not .

 5) In Decision Tree regression we have used a dataset containing details of  salary ,age and product buyed using this model we can predict the whether the customer of certain age and salary will buy the product or not .

+6) In kernel SVM we have used a dataset containing details of  salary ,age and product buyed using this model we can predict the whether the customer of certain age and salary will buy the product or not .Kernel SVM is mostly used for complicated dataset where data is not linearly separable.